|

 when they get lucky.

-they're still capable of eating more then they need - more than they can
+they're still capable of eating more then they need - which means more than they can

 digest.
 Overeating leads to diarrhea, gas, and bloating.